steveseguin/vdo.ninja/turnserver.md

 note: If you run into error 701 issues with your TURN server, check that the coturn service has access to your new SSL certificates: see this issue with coturn: https://github.com/coturn/coturn/issues/268

 Next, we are going to open up some ports... just in case they are blocked by default.
+Which exactly? well, these are default ports.
+TCP may not be needed?
 ```
-sudo ufw allow 60000:62000/tcp
+sudo ufw allow 49000:65535/tcp
-sudo ufw allow 60000:62000/udp
+sudo ufw allow 49000:65535/udp
 ```
 Update turnserver.conf with passwords, domain names, and whatever else that needs changing.
 Example contents are provided below.
 Once you have updated it, start the TURN server and ensure it started correctly.
 ```